oracle-devrel/technology-engineering/cloud-infrastructure/networking/vpn-ipsec/README.md

 Site-to-Site Connectivity: Establish a site-to-site VPN connection, allowing seamless and secure communication between your on-premises network and your virtual cloud network (VCN) in OCI.
 This enables you to extend your on-premises network to OCI, facilitating hybrid cloud architectures.

-## When to use this asset?
-These documents can be use as reusable assets on different technologies around OCI VPN IPSEC

-## How to use this asset?
-The information is generic in nature and not specified for a particular customer.
-Appropriate changes in scope should be updated.

 # Table of Contents